What Is Air Receiver Tank: Full Guidelines

 Pulsation Dampening

-The air receiver tank functions as a pulsation dampening device, absorbing vibrations from the air compressor motor and pulsations in the air stream.
+The air receiver tank functions as a pulsation dampening device, absorbing vibrations from the compressor motor and pulsations in the air stream.
 This reduces fatigue on piping and other system components.

 Moisture Removal